qqkuwky/music-name-cleaner/README.md

 # music-name-cleaner
-Simple python script to remove album and artist name from music file names
+Simple python script to remove album and artist name from music files name

 **An example of script work:** Radiohead - No Surprises - 01-01 No Surprises.mp3 ---> 01-01 No Surprises.mp3